1 month of radical self-improvement

 Day 19 - Plan the perfect day

 What would your ideal day look like to you if you could get full oversight?
 What time do you get up?
 What is for breakfast?
-What do you do next?
-Who do you see?
-Today we’re hovering over the strategy table and writing down our ideal day in clear-cut detail and executing this plan tomorrow.
+What do you do after you have eaten it?
+Who do you see that day?
+Today we’re hovering over the strategy table and writing down our ideal day, step by step and in clear-cut detail before we execute this plan tomorrow.

 Day 20 - Emperor for the day